NixNeovim/NixNeovim/README.md

 }
 ```

-- In `helpers.nix` we have defined several functions for basic plugin options like bool, strings or integer.
+- In `helper/custom_options.nix` we have defined several functions for basic plugin options like bool, strings or integer.
 - In particular, ther are:
     - `boolOption, intOption, strOption, attrsOption, enumOption`
 - ... improve this